heshamMassoud/say-my-name/README.md

 **Standard**
  - Managed runtimes.
 (Java7, Python 2/7, Go and PHP)
  - Can't write to Local file system
+ - *Kubernetes Cluster can't be configured*

 **Flexible**
  - Java8, node.js, ruby and GO (not sandboxed)
  - ssh into instances
  - you can use docker containers
- - Still Beta and should not be used in production systems.
+ - **Still Beta** and should not be used in production systems.
 Read more about [here](https://cloud.google.com/appengine/docs/whatisgoogleappengine)

 One more important distinction: projects running on App Engine can scale down to zero instances if no requests are